sainithinkatta/commerce-nest/README.md

 - **Product Page**: View available products and add them to the cart.
 - **Product Detail Page**: View detailed product information and add to cart.

+### Search Operations:
+- Search products that you want to look out.
+- Search bar display list of available items from the query.

 ### Cart Operations:
 - Modify product quantity or remove items from the cart.
 - Proceed to checkout and receive email confirmation of the purchase.

 ### User Authentication:
 - Secure sign-up and login using JWT tokens.
-- MongoDB is used for storing user credentials and cart data.
+- MongoDB is used for storing user credentials.

 ### Responsive UI:
-- Built with **React.js** and styled using **TailwindCSS** for a responsive design across devices.
+- Built with **Vue.js** and styled using **TailwindCSS** for a responsive design across devices.

 ### Backend API:
 - **Express.js**: Manages user authentication, product management, cart operations, and checkout.